 - Dig trenches that are 6 inches deep by 6 inches wide on then house’s foundation and particularly on the external wall – locations that termites bore and build their nests.
 Make the trench to go a minimum of 10 feet in length or as far as the termite infestation goes.

-Allow the holes and the soil to soak up properly with the treatment solution – come back after 1 hour and repeat the treatment process – this should be some about 3 times.
+Allow the holes and the soil to soak up properly with the treatment solution – come back after 1 hour and repeat the treatment process – this should be some about three times.
 Finally, patch the holes using concrete using Trebor plugs or a patch filler to get the concrete slat to its initial state.

 ii.
 Termite Bait Stations

-Next, when you notice that the termites are feeding or tampering with the pre-bait, its now time to install an active bait such as dead or live termites or mud tubes.
+Next, when you notice that the termites are feeding or tampering with the pre-bait, it’s now time to install an active bait such as dead or live termites or mud tubes.
 Don’t rush to install the poisoned termite bait as you may end up exterminating the workers required to create the feeding.

 3. Termite Prevention